WatheqAlshowaiter/simpleHrModule/README.md

 This is part of the BlackGem Tech task.

-Unfortunately, I couldn't complete the project because of the shortage of time.
+**Unfortunately**, I couldn't complete the project because of the shortage of time.
 I hope that the first steps I put in this project would give you some thoughts about my technical skills.